 Although, admittedly, I have had little hand in the general design as the preponderance of these materials had

-been previously organized for publication, ostensibly by Fuseli himself, and I have not much contended this
+been organized for copy or publication, ostensibly by Fuseli himself, and I have not much contended this plan.

-plan.
-As such, you will find some of the text is owed to prior publications, as the Artist is at times repetitious
+As such, you will find some of the text is owed to other productions, as the Artist is at times repetitious to

 present work begins similarly to the Artist’s first publication: ‘Remarks on J.J.
 Rousseau;’ what has been lost,